 |central netdata||not ||not ||possible||possible||yes|

-For the options to encrypt the data stream between the slave and the master, refer to securing the communication
+For the options to encrypt the data stream between the child and the parent, refer to securing the communication

 options for the receiving node